 Why is your diabetes relevant to pancreatic cancer?

 Type 2 diabetes increases your chances of pancreatic cancer.
-Reducing your body weight and alcohol consumption as well as exercising more often reduces the risk of type 2 diabetes.
+Reducing your body weight and alcohol consumption and exercising more often reduces the risk of type 2 diabetes.
 Type 2 and 3c diabetes can be a result of pancreatic cancer.
-The onset of diabetes, especially in combination with weight loss or lack of weight gain should be investigated by your GP.
+Your GP should investigate the onset of diabetes, especially in combination with weight loss or lack of weight gain.

 What is diabetes?

 When we eat, our food is digested, and glucose (sugar) is produced.
 The amount of glucose in the blood is regulated by the hormone insulin.
 This hormone is produced in the pancreas.
 Insulin converts glucose into energy.
 If your body cannot make enough insulin or use its own effectively, you have diabetes.

 What are the signs and symptoms of diabetes?

 The main signs and symptoms, which are common to both type 1 diabetes and type 2 diabetes, are:

 - Urinating more often than usual, particularly at night

 - Feeling very tired/ fatigue

 - Itching around the penis or vagina, or regular thrush